learnbin.net nav logo

 Development of thermodynamics

-Thermodynamics started when the universe started and it will end when the universe ends and the total energy vanished to nothingness, then thermodynamics will end.
-But the theories and laws of thermodynamics began to develop in the early 1800s.
+Thermodynamics started when the universe started and it will end when the universe ends and the total energy vanishes to nothingness, then thermodynamics will end.
+However, the theories and laws of thermodynamics began to develop in the early 1800s.

 Classical thermodynamics